darekkay/dashboard/README.md

 All contributors are highly welcome.
 If you want to collaborate on this project, just give me a [note](mailto:hello@darekkay.com) or create a GitHub Issue.

+This project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 View the [development documentation](https://dashboard.darekkay.com/docs/development/) for more information.

 ## License